Ultra High Energy Cosmic Rays in Our Universe: Ultra High Energy Cosmic Rays

-What is an UHECR particle?
-The possibility may include the protons, neutrons (time-dilated), deuterons, alphas, the heavy nuclei, neutrinos, and others.
-For some reason they could be produced or accelerated to these energies.
-In the bottom-up scenario, heavy nuclei from astronomical events, maybe severer than supernovae explosions and happening (approaching) in our direction with high relative velocities, may provide UHECR's of greater than $10^{20}\,eV$; chunks of nuclei or protons would be the origins of those extremely high energy particles (say, $\ge 10^{22}\, eV$).
+What is an UHECR particle with the energy $E\ge 10^{16} \,eV$?
+According to what we have said, the list might include the protons, neutrons (time-dilated), deuterons, alphas, and heavy nuclei.
+For some reasons they could be produced or accelerated to these energies.
+As said before, we should exclude, from the list, electrons (positrons), neutrinos (antineutrinos), and photons, since the CMB and CB$\nu$'s in our Universe would cut off the ultrahigh energies.

+In the bottom-up scenario, heavy nuclei from astronomical events, such as from supernova explosions happening in our direction with high relative velocities, may provide UHECR's of greater than $10^{20}\,eV$; chunks of nuclei or protons would be the origins of those extremely high energy particles (say, $\ge 10^{22}\, eV$).

 The muon, if produced at $10^{22}\,eV$, would have a time-dilation factor $10^{22}/10^8$, or $10^{14}$; the lifetime would be $2\times 10^{-6} \times 10^{14} sec$, or $2\times 10^8 sec$ (about 7 years).
 So, 7 light years (a muon produced and captured 7 light years away) are still too short in our astronomical environments.
-Others such as pions, kaons, etc. have lifetimes even much shorter and do not play a role here\cite{PDG10}.
+Others such as pions, kaons, etc. have lifetimes even much shorter and do not play a role here \cite{PDG10}.
 On the other hand, a neutron of $10^{22}\,eV$, of which the lifetime at rest is $15\,min$, would have a dilated lifetime $1,000\, sec \times 10^{22}/10^9$ or $10^{16}\,sec$ or $3.17\times 10^8$ years.
 So, neutrons of $10^{22} eV$ would be fairly stable and could come from 317 Mega light years away or 100 Mpc away.